 Speakers

-Over the past 25 years, Castafari has gained recognition along the eastern seaboard, earning 1st place wins in all of the big game fishing tournaments in the northeast, two Massachusetts state records including a 183 lb. wahoo.
+Over the past 25 years, Castafari has gained recognition along the eastern seaboard, earning 1st place wins in the Tri-State Shoot Out, Nantucket Big Game Battle, and Northeast Offshore Cup.
+Two Massachusetts state records were set on the Castafari including a 183 lb. wahoo which was one pound shy of the All Tackle World Record.
 Castafari offshore adventure has been featured on ESPN, National Geographic, Spike, Versus, CNN, ABC, CBS, The Scarborough Show, and the Today Show.

 Captain Damon is a passionate author, and has regularly contributed his work to major fishing publications such as Marlin Magazine, The Big Game Journal, Saltwater Sportsman, and On The Water Magazine.
 Damon is currently working on publishing an anthology of essays profiling the Castafari experience at sea.

 Damon is a U.S. Coast Guard licensed captain, and has logged over five thousand offshore hours in waters from Maine to the Bahamas, and worldwide.
-Damon has fished at many global destinations, including Panama, Bora Bora, The Galapagos, Costa Rica, Mexico, Nicaragua, The British Virgin Islands, Belize, The Bahamas, Columbia, Mexico and right here in America.
+Damon has fished all along the eastern seaboard and at many global destinations, including Panama, Bora Bora, The Maldives, Fiji, The Galapagos, Costa Rica, Mexico, Nicaragua, The British Virgin Islands, Belize, The Bahamas, and Columbia.

 Mark is no stranger to the tournament winner’s circle.
 He has secured several tournament wins, including some of the biggest sportfishing events on the east coast, including the Mid Atlantic 500, Tristate Tournament and White Marlin Open .
 Mark and his team secured a 1st place win in the 2019 Northeast Offshore Cup.
 Mark's team also caught the biggest bigeye tuna in the Montauk Canyon Challenge tournament in 2017 and again in 2018.
 When it comes to bigeye tuna, Mark is undoubtedly one of the best in the game, averaging around 25 per season.
 He has caught well over 300 bigeye tuna in the northeast canyons For over 20 years Mark has been helming top producing vessels like "Canyon Runner," "Reel Action," and is currently at the helm of the fishing vessel "Rebel."